bxxf/auto-issue-resolver/README.md

 All of this happens in a secure, isolated [E2B](https://e2b.dev) sandbox - so the agent can't accidentally (or intentionally) mess with your local machine.

 ---

-## Example: Solving a Real Bug

-I re-published the E2B repo with the original bug here: [e2b-before-fix](https://github.com/bxxf/e2b-beforefix-air-test).
-The repo includes the issue that describes the bug: [Issue #1](https://github.com/bxxf/e2b-beforefix-air-test/issues/1).
-I intentionally removed some details from the issue to make it more challenging - the agent doesn't get the solution handed to it.

-<video src="./imgs/demo.mp4" controls width="100%"></video>

----

 ## Why This is Exciting

 - **Well-written issues are half the solution.** If an issue clearly describes the problem, the fix often writes itself.
 AIR automates that last step.